Celsian: Gemstone Information

 Transparent to translucent.
 Forms short prismatic crystals; also massive.
 Twinning is very common.

-• Colour: Colourless, white, pale yellow and yellow.
+• Color: Colorless, white, pale yellow and yellow.